physicslog/cdt/README.md

 # Causal Dynamical Triangulation(CDT) 1+1 D
 CDT is one of a candidate of Quantum Gravity.
 This project will focus on 1+1 spacetime dimension.
-This means to say that, we consider one space dimension and one time dimension.
+This means, we consider one space dimension and one time dimension.
 We know the main idea behind General Relativity is that, Spacetime is curved by the presence of matter.
 And that of Quantum Mechanics says, states can exist in superposition.
-Thus, Any theories explaining Quantum Gravity should incorporate superpositions of curved spacetimes.
+Thus, any theories explaining Quantum Gravity should incorporate superpositions of curved spacetimes.

 ## Background theories
 1. General Relativity
 2. Quantum Mechanics
+3. Simplicial Topology(Used in Regge Calculus)
+4. Regge Calculus

-## Tools
+## Theory Keywords
 1. Einstein Hibert Action
 2. Feynmann Path Integral
 3. Gauss-Bonnet Theorem
-4. Regge Calculus
+4. Wick Rotation
+5. Euler characteristic
-5. Periodic Boundary Condition (Optional)
+6. Toroidal Universe, Periodic Boundary Condition (Optional)
+7. Partition Function

+## Simulation Keywords
+1. Hash Table
+2. Ergodic Move
+3. Alexander Move
+3. Metropolis Hasting Algorithm

 ## Further Reading
 ### Introductory